Emory-CBIS/MultiView.LOCUS/README.md

 #### Output

-- `A`: A list of length K. Each element is an \(n \times (q_k + q_{\text{common}})\) mixing matrix for a view, where \(q_k\) is the number of view-specific traits for that view.
-The columns represent subject-level loading coefficients corresponding to both view-specific and shared connectivity traits.
+- `A`: A list of length K. Each element is the final estimated mixing matrix for a view after back-transformation by the corresponding preprocessing matrix inverse.
+The rows correspond to subjects, and the columns correspond to the estimated shared and view-specific subnetworks.

-- `S`: A list of length K. Each element contains the estimated source trait matrix for a view.
-It includes both the view-specific connectivity traits and the shared connectivity traits across views.
-Each row corresponds to one latent connectivity trait, and each column corresponds to an edge in the vectorized brain network.
+- `S`: A list of length K. Each element is the final estimated component matrix for a view.
+It contains the latent subnetworks extracted from that modality, including both shared (first q) and view-specific components.

-- `S_specific`: A list of length K. Each element contains the estimated view-specific connectivity traits for that view only.
+- `S_sparse`: A list of length K. Each element is the sparsity-thresholded version of the estimated component matrix for debug only.

-- `S_common`: A list of length K. Each element contains the estimated shared connectivity traits for that view.
-These traits are intended to capture connectivity patterns that are aligned across all views.
+- `theta_common`: A list of length K. Each element contains the estimated parameter objects associated with the shared subnetworks for that view.

-- `rank_specific`: A vector of length K. Gives the estimated low-rank dimension for the view-specific trait structure in each view.
+- `theta_spe`: A list of length K. Each element contains the estimated parameter objects associated with the view-specific subnetworks for that view.

-- `rank_common`: An integer.
-Gives the estimated low-rank dimension for the shared trait structure across views.

 ### 2. BIC_cal function